 - Proper proposed orders: Drafting proposed orders consistent with the record and from the Commission's perspective

-This list is only preliminary; the Commission invites all interested stakeholders to provide additional items that they believe should be considered by the Commission.
-They do not necessarily have to fall into the above two categories; that is just how Commission staff has organized current suggestions.
+This list was only preliminary; the Commission invited all interested stakeholders to provide additional items that they believe should be considered by the Commission.
+They did not necessarily have to fall into the above two categories; that is just how Commission staff had organized current suggestions.